 Among the many wrenches that the Netflix model has thrown into the machinery of the television business, the ability to predict the fate of its shows is a relatively minor one… but one that confounds fans nonetheless.
 Its second season premieres on Aug.
 31, but will Ozark return for Season 3?

-Update: On October 10, 2018, Netflix announced that Ozark was renewed for Season 3 with 10 new episodes.
+Update: On Oct.
+10, 2018, Netflix announced that Ozark was renewed for Season 3 with 10 new episodes.
 The company announced on Jan.
 8, 2019 that Season 3 will premiere March 27.

 It can be difficult to invest in a series when you don't know its fate; should you be watching it knowing there's more to come, or preparing for the end?
 Nobody likes an abrupt cancellation after a cliffhanger finale — so what are the odds that Ozark fans are going to have the rug pulled out from under them when Season 2 reaches its undoubtedly dramatic and violent end?